Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

-.. warning:: Keep voltages in mentioned limitations and don't hack devices which are supplied by probably dangerous high voltages (e.g. mains voltage)!
+.. warning:: Keep voltages in mentioned limitations and don't hack devices which are supplied by dangerous high voltages (e.g. mains voltage)!

 Detect Digital Signals up to 36V